isabella232/OctoStyle/_pages/markdown.md

 	![A brief description of the image](images/image-name.png)

-Control the size of the image in pixels with the text `width=500`:
+Control the size of the image in pixels by adding: `width=500`:

 	![A brief description of the image](images/image-name.png "width=500")